• Q&A QUIZZES

 Proctor and Gamble (P&G)

-Created by and named for a Canadian Nobel laureate, what is the type of sealed-bid auction where bidders submit secret written bids and in which the highest bidder wins, but the price paid is the second-highest bid?
+Created by a Canadian Nobel laureate, a Vickrey auction is one where bidders submit secret written bids and in which the highest bidder wins, but the price paid is that of what?

 It gives bidders an incentive to bid their true value but they are not particularly common in practice.
 One market in which they have been used is stamp collecting. eBay's system of proxy bidding is similar, but not identical, to a Vickrey auction.
 A slight generalized variant of a Vickrey auction, named generalized second-price auction, which is different from the VCG mechanism, is known to be used in Google's and Yahoo!'s online advertisement programmes.